-Source Potential Pathway Receptor Consequence Probability Risk Category Comment (as above) Vertical migration of cable fluid via permeable lenses in the overburden and/or via granular material in in- filled services trenches to groundwater in the bedrock aquifer, followed by dissolution of cable fluid and generation of a dissolved-phase plume of alkyl benzenes in the bedrock aquifer.
+Source Potential Pathway Receptor Consequence Probability Risk Category Comment (as above) Vertical migration of cable fluid via permeable lenses in the overburden and/or via granular material in in-filled services trenches to groundwater in the bedrock aquifer, followed by dissolution of cable fluid and generation of a dissolved- phase plume of alkyl benzenes in the bedrock aquifer.
 Bedrock aquifer Mild Low Likelihood Low The bedrock is classified as a "locally important" aquifer.
-Vulnerability rating is "high" close to the leak location.
-However, the water table in the estuarine clays is expected to be shallow and the permeability of these strata low, reducing the potential for downward migration of cable fluid to the bedrock aquifer.
+Vulnerability rating is "extreme" close to the leak location.
+However, the water table in the estuarine clays is expected to be shallow, preventing downward migration of cable fluid to the bedrock aquifer.
 No preferential pathways potentially linking the leak location to the aquifer have been identified.